Gatton

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Gatton has seven active public transport stops, all of which are bus stops.
-These stops are served by one route in total, offering 124 weekly passenger trips combined.
-The accessibility of these services is limited, with residents on average located 837 meters away from the nearest stop.
+These stops are served by one route collectively offering 124 weekly passenger trips.
+Transport accessibility is limited, with residents typically located 837 meters from the nearest stop.
+Most residents commute outward due to Gatton's primarily residential nature.
+Cars remain the dominant mode of transport at 95%, with an average vehicle ownership of 1.4 per dwelling.
+According to the 2021 Census, only 4.9% of residents work from home, potentially reflecting COVID-19 conditions.

-On average, there are 17 trips per day across all routes, equating to about 17 weekly trips per individual stop.
+Service frequency averages 17 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport